 There isn’t a fixed or significant time to learn sign language.
 It can depend on several factors, including the learning environment, individual aptitude, available resources, and the level of proficiency desired.
 It’s important to understand that sign language proficiency is a continuum, ranging from basic conversational skills to full fluency.

-Generally, it takes around 60 to 90 hours of instruction and practice to achieve basic conversational fluency in sign language.
+Generally, achieving basic conversational fluency in sign language takes around 60 to 90 hours of instruction and practice.
 This level allows for simple everyday interactions and understanding of common signs and expressions.
-However, to become fully fluent and proficient in sign language, it can take several years of dedicated learning and practice.
+However, becoming fully fluent and proficient in sign language can take several years of dedicated learning and practice.

 It’s worth noting that learning sign language is a lifelong journey as language evolves, and there’s always room for improvement.
 Consistency and regular practice are essential to mastering sign language and maintaining proficiency over time.